howonlee/howonlee.github.io/_posts/2019-10-12-Literallt%20Suffocating%20In%20Meetings%20A%20Little.md

 This is a surprisingly high ROI thing we did.
 The monitors are pretty expensive for an individual but not at all for a corporation, because there will be multiple people getting paid to be in a meeting, all of them possibly impaired, possibly making important decisions, possibly talking to clients, possibly handling emotional situations.

+One of the law firms we work with actually ended up getting it for their own meeting rooms, when they asked about it (we sell a GDPR and CCPA thing that handles third-party integrations and other stuff for you, so we talk to lawyers all the time).

 If you don't read the above linked paper, it's worth it to note that their measure of personal initiative was one of the ones highest impacted by high CO2 levels.